 The Company maintains supply agreements with its suppliers and manufacturers.
-Some of the supply agreements contain exclusivity clauses and/or minimum annual purchase requirements.
-In November 2016, the Company entered into a four-year supply agreement to purchase an aloe vera powder in whole leaf aloe form and an aloe vera gel extract from Natural Aloe de Costa Rica, S.A.
-As of December 31, 2019, the Company is required to purchase an aggregate of \$5.3 million through 2022.
+In 2016, the Company entered into a four-year supply agreement with a vendor to purchase an aloe vera powder in whole leaf aloe form and an aloe vera gel extract.
+The agreement has been amended and renews annually.
+As of December 31, 2022, the Company is required to purchase an aggregate of \$7.9 million through 2024.
 Failure to satisfy minimum purchase requirements could result in the loss of exclusivity.